1998 Winter Olympics: Sport sites

 The town of Iizuna, approximately 12 kilometers northwest of Nagano, was the site of freestyle skiing and bobsleigh, luge, and skeleton at Iizuna Kogen Ski Area.
 8,000 spectators could watch the free style skiing on a course that 250 meters long and 12,000 could the jumps.
 The Spiral, which held the sledding events, was the first artificially refrigerated track in Asia.
 It is 1700 meters long, with a difference in height of 114 meters and 15 turns.
 At the Spiral, approximately 40,000 saplings, mainly beech and oak, were planted two per square meter, as part of the environmental stewardship committed during the Winter Games.
 The site could accommodate 10,000 spectators.

-Finally, the town of Karuizawa, approximately 80 kilometers in southwest of Nagano, hosted the curling events at Kazakoshi Park Arena.
+Finally, the town of Karuizawa, approximately 80 kilometers southeast of Nagano, hosted the curling events at Kazakoshi Park Arena.
 The venue was built as a multi-purpose venue.
 Its ice surface is 60 meters by 30.
 Its maximum capacity is 1,924 spectators.
 The same venue also hosted the equestrian events at the 1964 Summer Olympics, thus becoming the first venue to host both the Summer Olympics and Winter Olympics.